 As explained above, market rate rental units are typically not affordable to very low- and low-income households; thus, there is a need for subsidized affordable housing to address the needs of these two income groups.
-With the passage of AB 2348, Chapter 724 (2004), the State has formally taken the position that absent proof to the contrary, land zoned for multifamily housing at densities of at least 20 dwelling units per acre is necessary to accommodate low- and very low-income housing demand in "suburban" locations like Napa County.
-As shown in the sites inventory analysis that is included as Appendix H-1, Napa County has only one site that can meet this criterion.
-However, other sites at lower densities are expected to provide the needed level of affordability for the reasons specified.
-Table H-F provides a summary of the priority housing development sites that have been identified to accommodate the unincorporated County's RHNA.
+AB 2348, Chapter 724 (2004), requires that the County demonstrate how adopted zoning densities accommodate the need for lower income housing, considering such factors as market demand, financial feasibility, and development experience with other lower income housing projects.
+Alternatively, in Napa County, any site zoned for at least 20 dwelling units per acre is assumed to be zoned at a density suitable for lower income housing.
+As shown in the summary of the sites inventory analysis in Table H-F, and in the full sites inventory analysis in Appendix H-1, Napa County has several sites that can meet this criterion.
+In addition, other sites at lower densities are also expected to provide the needed level of affordability for the reasons specified in the analysis.
+Table H-G provides an accounting of the County's ability to accommodate its RHNA obligation.